We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 12) Valladolid (Yucatan)

 Valladolid lies deep in the jungle in Yucatan state.
-It’s another Pueblo Magico worth fitting into your itinerary, especially if you’re vacationing in Cancun two hours away.
+It’s another Pueblos Magicos en Mexico worth fitting into your itinerary, especially if you’re vacationing in Cancun two hours away.

 The water of Cenote Zaci is 300 feet deep in a cave that’s open to sunlight, creating a magical place to float around and lose yourself in its natural beauty.

-If you’re staying in Cancun, a popular day trip is to combine exploring the ruins of Chichen Itza with a visit to Valladolid and a swim in a cenote.
+If you’re staying in Cancun, a popular day trip involves touring the ruins of Chichen Itza, visiting Valladolid and taking a swim in a cenote.
+This Chichen Itza, Cenote and Valladolid tour takes care of everything.

 13) Isla Mujeres (Quintana Roo)